 The more I think about Suzy and reflect on her service where one person after the next spoke so highly about her, it made me think deeper about the impact we have on people during our lives.

 You see, no matter how busy Suzy was, she somehow made time for everything and everyone.

 She was a shining star in the Lockheed F35 program, but that was only one aspect of her life.
-She was a dynamite sports junkie and visited 22 baseball stadiums during her life.
-She was an avid outdoor person and loved to ski, hike and really do anything outdoors.
+She was a dynamite sports junkie and visited 22 baseball stadiums during her life, she also was an avid outdoor person and loved to ski, hike and really do anything outdoors.
 Her and her husband traveled, hiked, and really experienced the world.
 She always looked to help people in all walks of life.
 Then, when she had kids, she became an amazing mother without slowing down in any other avenues of life.